itzbhushan/insight/README.rst

 on maintaining and improving the quality of content hosted in their systems.

 So, what is *content*?
 In this context, content usually takes the form of questions, answers, status updates or comments posted by an user.
-The projected is motivated by the hypothesis that content quality can be improved just before a *thought in a user's mind* becomes a post.
-Surfacing high quality real-time suggestions during message composition, allows users to ask richer questions which in turn helps other provide relevant answers.
+This project is motivated by the hypothesis that content quality can be improved just before a *thought in a user's mind* becomes a post.
+Surfacing high quality real-time suggestions during message composition allows users to ask richer questions which in turn helps other provide relevant answers.

 So, the problem statement is as follows: How do we build a real time data pipeline that